-The fully prescribed coursework consists of one, 4-week, hybrid course with a required residential component that takes place from June 10-15 in Burlington, Vermont; three foundational online classes; and a final online capstone course, designed for the application of newly developed knowledge and skills in a culminating experience/project that addresses an agroecological topic relevant to the individual student.
+The fully prescribed coursework consists of a 4-week online course with the 4th week being an alternative online farm experience that takes place from June 8-12 ; three foundational online classes; and a final online capstone course, designed for the application of newly developed knowledge and skills in a culminating experience/project that addresses an agroecological topic relevant to the individual student.

 In this program, you will:

 - Integrate ecological, social, and economic perspectives while investigating contemporary problems in our agrifood system

 - Be placed in yearly cohorts that build community and create functional networks among program participants

 - Live in your own food shed while learning lessons you can apply anywhere